Delitzschala

 Delitzschala is an extinct palaeodictyopteran, the oldest known to science.
 It was discovered by two German entomologists in 1996.
 Delitzschala had a wingspan of just 2½ cm (1 in) and an irregular pattern of coloured spots on its wings.
-Although it was 320 million years old, these spots were still visible in the fossil.
-It is presumed that they camouflaged the animal, since dragonflies are unable to fold their wings.
+Although it was from Middle Carboniferous (Namurian), these spots were still visible in the fossil.
+It is possible that this camouflaged the animal, as it may have rested with its wings open as many modern-day insects do.